Cape York Peninsula: Threats and preservation

 Cattle station leases occupy about 57% of the total area, mostly located in central and eastern Cape York Peninsula.
 Indigenous land comprises about 20%, with the entire West coast being held under native title.
 The remainder is mostly declared as National Park and managed by the Queensland Parks and Wildlife Service.
 Land uses include broad-acre pastoralism, bauxite and silica sand mining, nature reserves, tourism and fishing.

 There are extensive deposits of bauxite along the west or Gulf of Carpentaria coast.
 Weipa is the centre for mining.
 Much has been damaged by overgrazing, mining, poorly controlled fires and feral pigs, cane toads, weeds, and other introduced species but Cape York Peninsula remains fairly unspoilt with intact and healthy river systems and no recorded plant or animal extinction since European settlement.

 The "Cape York Peninsula Land Use Strategy" study was commissioned by the Australian government in 1990 to create plans to protect the wilderness and a nomination for World Natural Heritage is currently being considered by the Queensland and Australian Federal governments.
 Major national parks include the Apudthama National Park in the far north, Oyala Thumotang National Park near Aurukun, and Rinyirru National Park in the southeast of the bioregion.
+On 16 June 2024, a submission was made for the Cape York Peninsula to be a mixed world-heritage site under the title Cultural Landscapes of Cape York Peninsula.

 Transport

 There are two roads passing north–south through Cape York Peninsula to Cape York: the Peninsula Developmental Road (PDR) and the Northern Peninsula Road (also called Bamaga Road and Telegraph Road).

 Bamaga Road now bypasses the overland telegraph line (OTL) track, which is often referred to as the tele track.
 The tele track was used for construction and maintenance of the OTL until it was superseded by first microwave relay towers and then by fibre optic cables, and is now used by four-wheel drive vehicle enthusiasts in the dry season.
 Many crossings, such as the bridge over the Wenlock near Moreton station, have been upgraded; however, many fords remain.
 The roads are unsealed and in places are difficult to traverse.
 They are considered suitable for four-wheel-drive vehicles only and also considered only suitable to be driven in the dry season.

 In 1986, Cape York became the proposed site of a spaceport, which a consortium of companies, the Cape York Space Agency, promoted with support from the federal government.
 In 1992, investor support failed, and in 2017, legal ownership of 160000 ha of land required was returned to the Wuthathi, Kuku Yau and Northern Kaanju people.
-The development, which was heavily supported by Queensland premier Joh Bjelke-Petersen. would have included a new town, tourist resorts, an airport and a harbour.
+The development, which was heavily supported by Queensland premier Joh Bjelke-Petersen, would have included a new town, tourist resorts, an airport and a harbour.